-While an Expat Life can offer financial and cultural advantages, many times children and adolescents suffer at least for a certain period from an adjustment disorder.
-It makes it also for parents not always easy to distinguish between temporary symptoms and persistent ones.
-Adjustment disorder may occur if they experience a few of the symptoms below.
+While an Expat Life can offer financial and cultural advantages, children and adolescents often suffer for at least a certain period from an adjustment disorder.
+It also makes it not always easy for parents to distinguish between temporary and persistent symptoms.
+An adjustment disorder may occur if they experience a few symptoms below.

 What does adjustment disorder mean?

 Adjustment disorder is an abnormal and excessive reaction to an identifiable life stressor.
-The reaction is more severe than would normally be expected and can result in significant impairment in social, occupational, or academic functioning.
+The reaction is more severe than expected and can significantly impair social, occupational, or academic functioning.

-Symptoms must arise within three months of the onset of the stressor and last no longer than six months after the stressor has ended.
+Symptoms must arise within three months of the stressor’s onset and last no longer than six months after the stressor has ended.

 Symptoms can vary from